wyatt-dove/CSC414_Semester_Project_Cryptopals_Challenges/README.md

 It navigates these solutions through the console via a text-based menu.

+The individual challenges' code can be viewed in the challenges.cpp file.
+The functions used in each challenge can be viewed in the crypto_tools.cpp file.

 This program was coded and compiled using Visual Studio Community 2022.
 External libraries used include various Cryptography libraries from OpenSSL v1.1.1.